-- 2. DWSRF Priority Ranking System. - a.
+2. DWSRF Priority Ranking System.

+- a.
 Priority Ranking System for the Use of the Drinking Water Facilities Loan Fund.
 The following DWSRF priority ranking system, developed in coordination with the Department's Drinking Water Division, shall be used to rank the projects on the DWSRF IUP priority lists for the use of the Drinking Water Facilities Loan Fund.
 Priority ranking of projects will be from total points awarded for the following three categories.
 Points for only one benefit in each category shall be awarded; when a project has more than one significant benefit, the benefit with the highest point value shall be used.
 The greater the total number of points, the higher the ranking.
 The ranking will be done, and the priority lists prepared annually, before IUP drafting. - i) Health or Capacity Development Benefit Provided by Project.
 This category incorporates the type of project and the level of benefit to human health, or improvement to the PWS.
 These projects are for the development, construction, or modification of the PWS to ensure compliance with the requirements of the Safe Drinking Water Act (SDWA) and the regulations adopted thereunder.

-Health or Capacity Development Benefit Priority Points 1.
-Maximum Contaminant Level (MCL)/Treatment Technique Requirements .
-Maximum allowable levels are established for those parameters which may be detrimental to public health.
-Detected contaminant levels in excess of 80% of the MCL within the past 4 years may qualify the project for ranking under this category. a.
-Concentration of a contaminant or duration of exposure may lead to the 130 potential for life-threatening acute health effects (ex. high nitrates and methemoglobinemia in babies) or irreversible chronic effects (ex. high lead and neurological impairment in children).
-Detected concentration of a contaminant at 80% of its MCL or ACL within the past 4 years may qualify for ranking or, b.
+Health or Capacity Development Benefit Priority Points Maximum Contaminant Level (MCL)/Treatment Technique Requirement Maximum allowable levels are established for those parameters which detrimental to public health.
+Detected contaminant levels in excess of MCL within the past 4 years may qualify the project for ranking under a.
+Concentration of a contaminant or duration of exposure may lead potential for life-threatening acute health effects (ex. high nitrates methemoglobinemia in babies) or irreversible chronic effects (ex. neurological impairment in children).
+Detected concentration of a concentration of a concentration of a concentration. to the 130 and nigh lead and at 80% of its MCL or ACL within the past 4 years may qualify for re b.
 The contaminant is a carcinogen and it has been detected at 80% of its MCL 115 within the past 4 years may qualify for ranking, or c.
-Concentration of a contaminant or duration of exposure may be associated 100 with non-life-threatening or reversible adverse long-term health effects (ex. excess chlorine and eye/nose irritation and stomach discomfort) and it has been detected above its MCL within the past 4 years may qualify for ranking.
-2. Critical Capacity Development .
-These projects would be for the development, 85 construction, or modifications of the PWS to correct major deficiencies relating to the Design Standards in Title 179 NAC 2-007.
+Concentration of a contaminant or duration of exposure may be as with non-life-threatening or reversible adverse long-term health effected excess chlorine and eye/nose irritation and stomach discomfort) a been detected above its MCL within the past 4 years may qualify the state of the content of the ects (ex. nd it has Critical Capacity Development.
+These projects would be for the development construction, or modifications of the PWS to correct major deficiencies the Design Standards in Title 179 NAC 2-007.
 Projects include: Backup Wells/Sources for single Well PWSs